DuongPAD/email-otp-module/README.md

 ### Installation

 1. Clone the repository.
-2. Install the required dependencies using `npm install`.
+2. Install the required dependencies for running unit tests using `npm install`.
 3. Run the tests using `npm run test`.

 ### Configuration